 Don’t wait and let the situation blow out of proportion or let the statement become a rumor that blows up in your face.

 Trust yourself.
-Listen to what is being said, evaluate it for merit, and choose a healthy response.
+Listen to what is being said, evaluate it for merit, and choose a calm, healthy response.

 For good measure, I have included three action steps you can take right away and a list of suggested reading for anyone who would like more information.

-Step One: Learn to meditate and use it daily
+Step One: Learn to meditate daily

 Step Two: Learn to “act” rather than “react”